Authentication

 As requirements you will need to have this ready:

 • both the jsreport studio registered as a client, and the jsreport http api registered as a api resource in your authorization server, so both can be authenticated and can talk to the authorization server.
 You will provide the credentials for both in authorizationServer.studioClient and authorizationServer.apiResource configuration options.
+Additionally you may need to configure your auth server to allow redirect from a jsreport uri, assuming jsreport is hosted on localhost the uri to allow is http://localhost:5488/auth-server/callback, which is used during the Single Sign On when the login against your authorization server is successful and redirects back to jsreport.

 • jsreport needs to know how to associate the users from your authorization server to users/groups in jsreport, this association is needed to correctly identify which jsreport entities and permissions the user of your authorization server is able to work with in the context of jsreport. to do this you will have to do any of the following: